dubhalley/Vactrol_Enclosure/README.md

 Vactrols are available with one LED and one LDR or with one LED and 2 LDRs.

-## In the 3D files folder you will find 2 differents type of files:
+## In the 3D files folder you will find 2 differents type of files in 3 differents folder:

 .stl : the files for a 3D printer